puskar09/puskar09/README.md

-# Hi there, I'm PUSKAr 👋
+# Hi there, I'm PUSKAR 👋

 ### AI & Web3 Security Researcher | GSoC '26 Aspirant
 I am a 2nd-year CS student passionate about building intelligent automation and securing the decentralized web.
 I use **Python** as my primary tool (my "mummy" — the $1^{st}$ number for every project) to bridge the gap between AI models and Blockchain.